-So if you want to set up a “Google Alert” for Multiple Sclerosis, here is how to do that.
-If you go to Google Alerts page – and you are logged in for Google you will be able to add words, phrases, etc. to be notified on.
+So, if you want to set up a “Google Alert” for multiple sclerosis, here is how to do that.
+If you go to the Google Alerts page and you are logged into Google, you will be able to add words, phrases, etc. to be notified about.
 For more info, click here.

 So, how do we figure out what is legit information and what is not?
 Well I can tell you that if you are reading something that doesn’t have information coming from a legitimate source, or it seems VERY opinionated, and may have resources/references… but even those references/resources seem sketchy, you are most likely reading something that doesn’t have much, if any, scientific research on the subject.

 So what do all of those scientific terms mean that you read about in the MS news releases or press releases?
 Well, I’m going to try and give you a rundown of this.
 When we are also going through educational material, there are some words or abbreviations that are hard to really understand what they mean, unless you have learned more about the meanings over time.
 Here are some examples:

 - BBB – Blood brain barrier: This is how the bacteria, etc. get through to our brain and central nervous system (CNS) and cause MS exacerbations.
 This is also how medications are made...well, it keeps the BBB in mind, because in most cases the medications need to get through the BBB in order to work

 - CNS – Central nervous system: brain & spinal cord

 - DMT – Disease-modifying therapy: Medications made to try and help slow the progression that multiple sclerosis causes.